Directory of Legislation

 The University does not conduct research involving human embryos.

-- Property NSW Act 2006 (NSW) - Level 3Section 21A of the Act requires the University to furnish a land register to Government Property NSW.
+- Property NSW Act 2006 (NSW) - Level 3Section 21A of the Act requires the University to furnish a land register to Government Property NSW if and when requested.

 - Protection of Cultural Objects on Loan Act 2013 (Cth) - Level 4An Act to encourage the loan of objects from overseas for temporary public exhibition in Australia, and for related purposes.